Case Digest (G.R. No. 104879)

 Facts:

-- On July 10, 1990, petitioners filed a “Motion for Consolidation, Quashal of Search Warrant and For the Suppression of All Illegally Acquired Evidence” and a supplemental motion.
-On September 21, 1990, the Quezon City court denied quashal, upheld the warrant, and consolidated the cases.
-Reconsideration was denied on October 5, 1990.
+On July 10, 1990 petitioners filed a "Motion for Consolidation, Quashal of Search Warrant and For the Suppression of All Illegally Acquired Evidence" (and a supplemental motion) before the Quezon City court.
+On September 21, 1990 the Quezon City RTC consolidated the cases but denied the motion to quash, upholding the Kalookan-issued warrant and reasoning it fell within the category of “writs and processes” under paragraph 3(b) of the Interim Rules and Guidelines and could be served anywhere in the judicial region.
+A motion for reconsideration was denied on October 5, 1990.

 Issues:

-- May the RTC of Kalookan City entertain an application for a search warrant in connection with an alleged offense committed in Quezon City?
+- May a court take cognizance of an application for a search warrant in connection with an offense allegedly committed outside its territorial jurisdiction?

 Ruling: